Court Coordination Program (CCP)

 Established by the Office of Juvenile Justice and Delinquency Prevention, CCP address challenges that many judges - particularly those in large jurisdictions face in ensuring that multineed children receive treatment and services from multiple agencies.
 Training and technical assistance can help communities and localities to develop a program to more effectively coordinate services available to juveniles through the juvenile court system.

-The Office of Justice Programs' CrimeSolutions.gov Web site is meant to help practitioners and policymakers understand what works in justice-related programs and practices.
+The National Institute of Justice's CrimeSolutions.gov Web site is meant to help practitioners and policymakers understand what works in justice-related programs and practices.
 Included on CrimeSolutions.gov is program and topical information related to specialized and problem-solving courts.

 Global Youth Justice